sandro-lopes/domain-shared-lib/README.md

 ```

 Note: For the GitHub token, you need to create a personal access token with the `read:packages` scope for consuming packages, or `write:packages` scope for publishing packages.

+### Creating a GitHub Personal Access Token

+Follow these steps to create a GitHub personal access token:

+1. **Log in to GitHub**: Go to [github.com](https://github.com) and log in to your account.

+2. **Access Settings**: Click on your profile photo in the top-right corner, then select "Settings" from the dropdown menu.

+3. **Developer Settings**: Scroll down to the bottom of the sidebar and click on "Developer settings".

+4. **Personal Access Tokens**: In the left sidebar, click on "Personal access tokens", then select "Tokens (classic)".

+5. **Generate New Token**: Click the "Generate new token" button, then select "Generate new token (classic)".

+6. **Token Description**: Enter a descriptive name for your token (e.g., "Maven GitHub Packages").

+7. **Set Expiration**: Choose an expiration period for your token or select "No expiration" (not recommended for security reasons).

+8. **Select Scopes**:
+   - For **consuming packages** only: select the `read:packages` scope.
+   - For **publishing packages**: select both `read:packages` and `write:packages` scopes.

+9. **Generate Token**: Scroll to the bottom of the page and click "Generate token".

+10. **Copy Token**: GitHub will display your new personal access token only once.
+Make sure to copy it immediately and store it securely.

+11. **Use Token**: Use this token as your password in your Maven settings file as shown above.

+> **Important**: Treat your tokens like passwords.
+Keep them secret and never hardcode them in your source files.

 ## Main Components